Redmond Burke

 Redmond P. Burke (born 4 November 1958) is an American congenital heart surgeon, innovator, software developer, author, inventor, and founder of The Congenital Heart Institute at Miami Children's Hospital in Miami, Florida.
-He starred in the ABC pilot television show The Miracle Workers.
+He starred in the ABC pilot television show Miracle Workers (2006 TV series).
 Burke has been recognized as one of the world's most innovative surgeons, and for his use of information technology to improve surgical outcomes.

 Biography

 Redmond Burke was born in Honolulu, Hawaii, to a US Navy flight navigator, Redmond Joseph Burke, and his wife Claire Lorraine Burke, both from San Francisco, California.

-In 1995, he married Kim Horstman, a registered nurse from Strongsville, Ohio, and they have three daughters - Olivia, Noelle, and Grace.
-Olivia is an undergraduate at The University of Miami.
-Noelle a senior at Ransom Everglades High School, and Grace is attending the middle school.
+In 1995, he married Kim Horstman, a nurse from Strongsville, Ohio, and they have three daughters - Olivia, Noelle, and Grace.

 Burke and his three younger sisters, Alannah Radke, Claire Chinn, and Christine Jaeger, grew up in Cupertino, California.
 He was educated in public schools - Portal Elementary School, John F. Kennedy Junior High School, and Monta Vista High School, where he co-captained the varsity wrestling and Championship football teams, and won the Outstanding Wrestler award at the Central Coast Section Championships in 1976.
 Burke placed fifth at 165 pounds, in the California State Wrestling Championships that year.
 Burke's influential coaches included Patrick Lovell, Ron Edwards, Dave Vierra, Rudy Lapera, and Duane "Buck" Shore.

-Accepted at Yale University, Brown University and Dartmouth College, he attended Stanford University, majoring in human biology.
+He attended Stanford University, majoring in human biology.
 Notable instructors included Nobel Prize winners, Linus Pauling in biochemistry and Arthur Schawlow in physics.
 He walked on and made the Stanford varsity football team as a freshman under NFL Hall of Fame coach Jack Christiansen.
 Burke co-captained the varsity rugby team, touring New Zealand and Canada, where he played wing forward.
 He graduated with Honors and Distinction, with election to the Phi Beta Kappa honor society.

 Burke attended medical school at Harvard University from 1980 to 1984.
-Influential instructors included Hardy Hendren, Paul Buttenweiser, Judah Folkman, and Nobel Prize winner Baruj Benacerraf.
 Nicholas Tilney taught a course in aseptic surgical technique to Harvard Medical students, and was a mentor.
 Burke was a student observer for the first heart transplants in New England, performed by Professor John J. Collins, at the Brigham and Women's Hospital.